 Schizophrenia and related psychotic disorders are much less common.

 Pediatric catatonia is more common than childhood schizophrenia.
-It may represent a psychiatric disorder but often occurs in medical conditions (eg, infections, metabolic disorders, autoimmune conditions) and is not identified by pediatricians.
+It may represent a psychiatric disorder but often occurs in medical conditions (eg, infections, metabolic disorders, autoimmune conditions) and is not detected by pediatricians (6).

 However, more often than not, children and adolescents have symptoms and problems that cut across diagnostic boundaries.
 For example, > 25% of children with ADHD also have an anxiety disorder, and 25% meet the criteria for a mood disorder.

 Developmental context is critically important in children.
-Behaviors that are normal at a young age may indicate a serious mental disorder at an older age.
+Behaviors that are normal at a young age may indicate a serious mental disorder if present at an older age.

 Children exist in the context of a family system, and that system has a profound effect on children’s symptoms and behaviors; normal children living in a family troubled by domestic violence and substance abuse may superficially appear to have one or more mental disorders.